 Measure Description Exemptions

 kets.
 Since 1st January 2019, they can't be

 marketed.

 TAX but Since March 2017, lightweight plastic bags are • Very lightweight plastic bags

 BAN on the charged between €0,03 and €0,09 per bag.

 way

 The Environment ministry shared her will to

 ban plastic bags and 9 other plastic items in

 accordance with the SUP directive.

 TAX and Since January 2019, lightweight plastic bags • Very lightweight plastic bags that are intended pri-

 Voluntary are charged.
 The minimum price is the pur- marily for packaging of food, which is not prepackaged

 Agreement chasing price by retailers.

 The government adopted a code in collaboration

 with the chamber of commerce about the re-

 duction of plastic bags: signatory firms commit

 to stop selling plastic bags under 50 microns and

 bio-bags under 80 % of recycled materials.

 TAX and Previously Former exemptions

-BAN Since 1st July 2018 lightweight plastic • Very lightweight plastic bags
+BAN Since 1st July 2018 lightweight plastic Very lightweight plastic bags

 in progress bags and bags thicker than 50 microns are • 50 microns or thicker plastic bags with more than

 charged €0,15.
 70 % of recycled plastic

-Rags of thickness equal to or greater than
+Bags of thickness equal to or greater than

-i s Exemptions after the ban
+Exemptions after the ban

-Plastic bags fully compostable in accordance with the
+• Plastic bags fully compostable in accordance with the

+are charged €0,10.
 EU standard

-TAX but BAN on the way TAX and Voluntary Agreement TAX and BAN TAX but BAN on the charged between €0,03 and €0,09 per bag.
+TAX but BAN on the way TAX and Voluntary Agreement TAX and BAN marketed.
+TAX but Since March 2017, lightweight plastic bags are charged between €0.03 and €0.09 per bag.
 The Environment ministry shared her will to ban plastic bags and 9 other plastic items in accordance with the SUP directive.
-TAX and Since January 2019, lightweight plastic bags are charged.
+Since January 2019, lightweight plastic bags are charged.
 The minimum price is the purchasing price by retailers.
-The government adopted a code in collaboration with the chamber of commerce about the reduction of plastic bags under 50 microns and bio-bags under 80 % of recycled materials.
-TAX and Previously BAN Since 1st July 2018 lightweight plastic bags and bags thicker than 50 microns are
+The government adopted a code in collaboration with the chamber of commerce about the reduction of plastic bags: signatory firms commit to stop selling plastic bags under 50 microns and bio-bags under 80 % of recycled materials.
+TAX and Previously Since 1st July 2018 lightweight plastic bags and bags thicker than 50 microns are charged €0.15.
+Bags of thickness equal to or greater than 50 microns, with content equal to or greater than 50 microns, with content equal to or greater than 50 microns, with content equal to or greater